-One should not cross the International Date Line during Sefirah Haomer, unless it is absolutely unavoidable.
+One should not cross the International Date Line (one-way) during Sefirah Haomer, unless absolutely unavoidable.

 Polar flight routes can be problematic.
-If it is absolutely necessary to fly such a route, or after the fact, one should seek guidance from a Rav familiar with these matters.
+If travel by such a route is necessary, or after the fact, one should seek guidance from a Ray familiar with these matters.